joanFaseDev/100-days-of-code-projects/11.Calculator/README.md

 - [X] Wrote the user case where the previous key and the current one are both digits.
 - [X] Create a computation property for the Calculator object.
 Use it to store a left and right operand plus one operator which are the basic elements needed to perform any mathematical operation in the Calculator.
 - [X] Limit the number of digits the calculator's screen can display at once (between 14 and 16 seems reasonable for this project).

-- [] Implement the 'close' feature from the 'system' keys.
-- [] Create a calculate method for the computation object.
+- [X] Create a calculate method for the expression object.
 The method's behavior should change based on three parameters: leftOperand, rightOperand and operator.
-- [] Solve the pb with the dot operator appearing multiple times in the total value.
-- [] Experiment with a system property dedicated to the social medias logic.

-- [] As long as a **number key** is pressed without any **function key** following, each new digit is added to the right of the already displayed ones.
-The **dot**/**comma** key is considered a number key.
-- [] ==CS== is a special key, it changes a positive value into a negative one or vice versa and add a negative sign to the very left of the number **if it was transformed into negative value**.
+- [X] Handle all use cases when left operand is known.
+- [X] Handle all use cases when left operand and operator are known.
+- [X] Handle all use cases when left operand, operator and right operand are known.
+- [X] Implement the 'close' feature from the 'system' keys.

 ## Development Diary